 Regardless of what you may think about your appeal as a hacking target, cyber security is a real issue for everyday people in the 21st century.
-Whether it be organised criminals wanting to profit off your identity and empty your bank accounts, or some vindictive script kiddie wanting to mess with your life over some perceived online slight, we have a responsibility to protect ourselves and our families information.
+Whether it be organized criminals wanting to profit off your identity and empty your bank accounts, or some vindictive script kiddie wanting to mess with your life over some perceived online slight, we have a responsibility to protect ourselves and our family’s information.

-The subject of Home cyber security could take us in many directions, but as our homes become increasingly wireless it seems like a good time to revisit the first line of defence.
+The subject of home cyber security could take us in many directions, but as our homes become increasingly wireless it seems like a good time to revisit the first line of defense.
 You’re front door, and the key used to open it, is now your WiFi network and it’s authentication process.
 You might say that’s all well and good, but what use is the hassle of a strong complex password if the system can be hacked regardless.
 The good news is that the current wireless security standards are still reasonably robust, but that concern is valid, so we should stake a look at the state of play first.

 There is one wireless feature that should absolutely be disabled on any router that still offers it.
 WPS, or WiFi Protected Security, is a standard that was introduced to make it easy for folks to join the default WiFi network of their fancy new router.
 The problem is that the standard was poorly designed, and the 8 digit PIN that is provided to connect to the network can actually be split in half and guessed as two 4 digit PINS.
 As a 4 digit PIN only has 10,000 possible combinations, this can be brute forced trivially.
 Rest assured that any newer routers won’t even support this, thankfully, but don’t take any chances.
 Check your router settings, and make sure to turn it off if it’s there.